SMARTER: A Data-efficient Framework to Improve Toxicity Detection with Explanation via Self-augmenting Large Language Models: Introduction

 In recent years, social media platforms have enabled millions of users to virtually interact at a global scale.
 While a vital channel to disseminate information and knowledge, these platforms also facilitate the spread of harmful materials \cite{hwang2015social, cinelli2021echo, nguyen2024decade}.
 Arguably the most concerning among them is toxic content, which could induce serious negative psychological impact on the audience \cite{castano2021internet, windisch2022online, tontodimamma2021thirty}.
 As a result, content moderation is crucial to detect and mitigate its harm.

-Toxic content encompasses a wide spectrum of terminologies whose definitions vary by platform: hate speech, cyberbully, sexist, racist etc. \cite{gelber2021differentiating, anjum2024hate}.
+Toxic content encompasses a wide spectrum of terminologies whose definitions vary by platform: hate speech, cyberbully, sexist, racist etc. \cite{gelber2021differentiating, anjum2024hate, wang2025sahsd}.
 Typically, human moderators must manually adjudicate the target content, an inefficient process taxing to the moderators themselves \cite{baker2020covid19, spence2023psychological}.
 Recently, social media platforms can significantly reduce this overhead by integrating machine learning models to automate the detection pipeline \cite{d2020bert, sumanth2022toxic}.

-While capable of achieving impressive classification performance, these increasingly sophisticated models require ample resources to train, especially when the target label space cover nuanced concepts \cite{fortuna2021well, sap2021annotators, zhao2021comparative}.
+While capable of achieving impressive classification performance, these increasingly sophisticated models require ample resources to train, especially when the target label space covers nuanced concepts \cite{fortuna2021well, sap2021annotators, zhao2021comparative}.
 Developing a robust dataset for training typically demands significant effort in curation and human annotation, often involving iterative updates to adapt the model to evolving linguistic trends \cite{toraman2022large, bespalov2023towards, rad2025refining}.
-In addition, this pipeline is limited to decision only.
-Failure to provide users with human-understandable signals renders the adjudication process opaque, potentially inviting further issues on transparency and trustworthiness.
+In addition, this pipeline is limited to decision-only pipeline.
+Failure to provide users with human-understandable signals renders the adjudication process opaque, inviting further issues on transparency and trustworthiness.

 In this paper, we address the pressing need for intuitive explanations as a cornerstone of content moderation by leveraging Large Language Models (LLMs), which have shown remarkable capabilities in reasoning-related tasks \cite{wei2021finetuned, yao2024tree}.
 Specifically, our contributions are: